 The Benefits of Eating Healthy on Being Healthy

 But whether we want to admit it or not, eating healthy is a part of being healthy.
 And being unhealthy is incredibly expensive.
 The cost of doctors visits, higher health insurance, medications and worse can all destroy a family financially.
-If you’re already living paycheck to paycheck, those costs can be the financial straw that breaks the camels back for your budget so to speak.
+If you’re already living paycheck to paycheck, those costs can be the financial straw that breaks the camels back for your budget (Six Dollar Family) so to speak.

 While learning to eat healthy food won’t cure every disease known to man, it can help us be healthier in general.
 Most of us all have a tendency to overlook that little fact though and we feed our families what our budgets – with medical costs and all – can afford.